Penguinlay/reproduction-volarPluginError/README.md

 3. Open `src/main.ts` in VSCode
 4. Open the VSCode command palette
 5. Search and run "Select TypeScript version" -> "Use workspace version"

+### Volar Extension Error

+(Extension Version is v0.25.21.)

+1. In any of `.vue` file, try typing partially, whether it is partial code, or gibberish, you will get an error push alert from Volar extension.